 Why is it important to know about Google’s algorithm?

-The answer to this question is simple: if you want to rank well on top of Google, then you need to know the details of Google’s algorithm.
+The answer to this question is simple: if you want to rank well on top of Google, then you need to know the details of Google’s algorithm as well as Core Web vitals.

 Having knowledge of all the updates will help you create the best SEO-optimized website.